vuejs/awesome-vue/README.md

  - [DevExtreme Vue Grid](https://devexpress.github.io/devextreme-reactive/vue/grid/) - High-performance plugin-based Vue data grid for Bootstrap.
  - [vue-ads-table-tree](https://github.com/arnedesmedt/vue-ads-table-tree) - A vue Table component, with filtering, sorting and pagination.
 Rows can have child rows, so a tree structure can be build.
 It also supports async calls to load rows from the backend.
 It's build with the css framework [tailwindcss](https://tailwindcss.com/docs/what-is-tailwind/)
  - [Syncfusion Data Grid for Vue](https://github.com/syncfusion/ej2-vue-grids) - Displays and manipulates tabular data with features such as paging, sorting, filtering, editing, and grouping.
+ - [Vueye-datatable](https://github.com/boussadjra/vueye-table) - it's a responsive data table component based on Vue.js 2, it organizes your data per pages in order to navigate easily and it comes with following features like searching, sorting exporting data, changing ui language and setting a theme

 ### Notification